ix-ax/AXOpen/src/core/ctrl/README.md

 # Basic concepts

-## Context
+## IxContext

-Context encapsulates entire application or application units.
+IxContext encapsulates entire application or application units.
 Any solution may contain one or more contexts, however the each should be considered to be an isolated island and any **direct inter-context access to members must be avoided**.

-**IMPORTANT** Each context must belong to a single PLC task.
-Multiple contexts can be however running on the same task.
+**IMPORTANT** Each IxContext must belong to a single PLC task.
+Multiple IxContexts can be however running on the same task.

 ```mermaid